Dr Nicholas Solanki is a Specialist Plastic, Reconstructive and Cosmetic Surgeon (AHPRA Specialist Registration, Registration number MED 0001122991).

 Dr Solanki completed his advanced training in Plastic and Reconstructive Surgery in South Australia and was awarded Fellowship with the Royal Australasian College of Surgeons.
 Following this he undertook post-fellowship experience working in Auckland with a focus in Burn Surgery.

 Prior to undertaking his medical studies at Flinders University, he undertook a Bachelor of Science and Bachelor of Engineering degrees from the University of Adelaide.

-Dr Solanki has consultant appointments at the Royal Adelaide Hospital and The Queen Elizabeth Hospital where he is involved in clinical practice, research and teaching.
-He is currently the supervisor of training for Plastic and Reconstructive Surgery at the Queen Elizabeth Hospital.
+Dr Solanki has a consultant appointment at the Royal Adelaide Hospital where he is involved in all aspects of clinical practice, research and teaching in both the general Plastic Surgery Department as well as the Adult Burns Unit.

 The focus of his practice includes skin oncology including melanoma and sarcoma, body contouring procedures, hand surgery and aesthetic surgery.

 Dr Solanki is a member of the Royal Australasian College of Surgeons, The Australian Society of Plastic Surgeons, The Australian and New Zealand Burns Association and the South Australian Hand Surgery Society.

 In Australia, just about anyone with a standard medical degree is allowed to perform cosmetic surgery.
 In fact, currently there is no legislation to stop any doctor from calling themselves a ‘surgeon’, even without formal surgical training.